 Current tractors include a 1944 Ford Ferguson 9NAN "Beltane Queen", 1957 Fordson Dexta "Wee Cracker", 1964 Fordson Super Dexta "Nessie", 1982 Leyland 302 "Valentine", Replica mini Ferguson T20 "Teeny", Massey Ferguson FF30DS "The Puddock", Project Ferguson T20 special " FergyFordex" All the tractors are used from time to time around the site and on Road Runs and Rallies.

-Another project is a Massey Ferguson 30 or FF30DS which is a French built Ferguson similar to the T20 but all red in colour except for its Grey bonnet, wings and wheels.
-Most of the work has now been done and I hope to get it painted in 2014.
+The Massey Ferguson FF30DS is a French built Ferguson similar to the T20 but all red in colour except for its Grey bonnet, wings and wheels.
 It has been named the "Puddock" due to its French link.